Experience Based Entry

 Evidence of any informal studies undertaken

 References relating to work history relevant to the chosen field of study (if applicable)

 A resume or Curriculum Vitae

 A portfolio of relevant materials that demonstrates creative aptitude, knowledge, technical skills and abilities.

-In addition, candidates may also be asked to undertake an exam or written assignment to satisfactorily demonstrate capacity to meet the course requirements or provide examples and/or portfolio of work.
+In addition, candidates may also be asked to undertake an exam or written assignment to satisfactorily demonstrate the capacity to meet the course requirements or provide examples and/or portfolio of work.

 In all cases, Experience Based Entry into a Higher Education course will only be granted to students with a minimum Year 10 level of schooling.

 Aboriginal and Torres Strait Islander people

-Current year 12 Aboriginal and Torres Straight islanders are also encouraged to apply for our Creative Indigenous Scholarship.
+Current year 12 Aboriginal and Torres Strait islanders are also encouraged to apply for our Creative Indigenous Scholarship.